Authors:

 Place of publication:

-the article is devoted to the complex therapy of primary open -angle glaucoma, namely, the understanding of the principles of neuroprotection in the pathogenesis of the development of the glaucoma of optical neuropathy.
-Various biochemical reactions are described that are involved in the apoptosis of the layer of nerve fibers of the retina and the processes of neurodegeneration.
-In the Russian Federation, a reference (original) antioxidant with a multimodal mechanism of action of Mexidol (ethylmethylhydroxypyridine is actively used in the Russian Federation.
-Due to its unique complex molecule - the pyridine base and derivative of amber acid, Mexidol is characterized by high bioavailability and the ability to penetrate through the hematoencephalic barrier.
-The presence of succinate in the molecule also enhances the antioxidant effect, which fundamentally distinguishes the drug from other antioxidant analogues presented in the domestic pharmaceutical market.
-The mechanism of action of Mexidol is based on antioxidant, antihyplance and membrane effects.
-The use of Mexidol, which affects different links of oxidative stress, is justified in the complex treatment of primary open -angle glaucoma.
-It is no coincidence that the drug is included in the standards of medical care in patients with glaucoma.
-An analysis of a number of publications containing the results of studies of ethylmethylhydroxypyridine of succinate in the primary open-angle glaucoma of the I-III stages.
-A consistent scheme of therapy with Mexidol with proven effectiveness, slowing down the processes of neurodegeneration and stabilizing visual functions in patients with primary open -angle glaucoma, has been developed.
+This article focuses on the comprehensive treatment of primary open-angle glaucoma, specifically on understanding the principles of neuroprotection in the pathogenesis of glaucomatous optic neuropathy.
+Various biochemical reactions involved in retinal nerve fiber layer apoptosis and neurodegeneration are described.
+Mexidol (ethylmethylhydroxypyridine succinate), a reference (original) antioxidant with a multimodal mechanism of action, is registered and actively used in the Russian Federation.
+Due to its unique complex molecule—a pyridine base and a derivative of succinic acid—Mexidol is characterized by high bioavailability and the ability to penetrate the blood-brain barrier.
+The presence of succinate in the molecule also enhances the antioxidant effect, which fundamentally distinguishes the drug from other antioxidant analogues available on the domestic pharmaceutical market.
+Mexidol's mechanism of action is based on antioxidant, antihypoxic, and membranotropic effects.
+The use of Mexidol, which affects various components of oxidative stress, is justified in the comprehensive treatment of primary open-angle glaucoma.
+It is no coincidence that this drug is included in the standard of care for patients with glaucoma.
+A number of publications containing the results of studies of ethylmethylhydroxypyridine succinate in primary open-angle glaucoma stages I-III were analyzed.
+A sequential Mexidol therapy regimen with proven efficacy was developed, slowing neurodegeneration and stabilizing visual function in patients with primary open-angle glaucoma.
 Keywords: glaucoma, Mexidol, antioxidant, neuroprotection, oxidative stress.

 Source of photos and images Shutterstock.com